 In 2012, Sal Khan, the founder of Khan Academy, wrote about his vision of a globally accessible classroom in his book, The One World Schoolhouse: Education Reimagined.
 I remember reading this book in awe at the possibility of teaching becoming a core part of the learning experience, and students helping each other as a standard part of their path towards academic success.
 Little did I know that I would soon get to work with Sal to build towards this reality, along with an incredible group of volunteers from around the world.

 In March 2020, Sal realized that there was an urgent need in the face of school closures—not only were many students quickly falling behind and lacked supplemental help, but they also lacked meaningful social connection.
 The time was right to take the next step towards his vision of a global schoolhouse, where students around the world could interact to help each other learn.

 Sal reached out to his college friend, Shishir Mehrotra, cofounder and CEO of Coda, to see if they could prototype a scrappy solution to connect volunteer tutors with students who need help for small group Zoom sessions.
 They roped in me and few other volunteers on a Friday afternoon, and we had a working prototype built out on Coda by Monday.
 Learners could request help in specific Khan Academy topics, and tutors could view that demand and create small group sessions for these learners in response.
 Calendar invites were created and sent out automatically, along with reminder emails.
-Upon realizing that the domain name was still available,
+Upon realizing that the domain name was still available, was born.

 It was “just” a doc, but a doc that brought together a group of people who were determined to try something outside the box.